leewtai/leewtai.github.io/usecases_data/README.md

 # Research and project ideas

-This folder stores all the different projects and ideas
+This folder stores all the different project ideas I have for potential research.
+I prefer if you could come up with your own question though.

 ## Ideas